Friday, March 12, 2010

 It is easy to think of life review as simply a reconsideration by our aging parents of the important relationships and events in their lives.
 Certainly that is a big part of it, but certainly not all of it.
-There are unexpected discoveries, things you never saw coming, to be had in the actual telling of stories out load.
-The emotional and spiritual surprises that are not revealed through “private brain chatter.”
-They are the product of the telling out loud.
+There are unexpected discoveries, things you never saw coming, to be had in the actual telling of stories out loud.
+They are emotional and spiritual surprises that are not revealed through “private brain chatter.”

 In this way, the telling out loud uniquely facilitates the legacy process.
 It helps our aging parents discover among other things hidden truths and forgotten strengths.
 It doesn’t matter how well they know the details of familiar stories or how often they have been repeated in the past, at some point the retelling reveals a new insight that catches everyone by surprise.
-But these are “aha moments” only occur in the actual telling of the story to someone who is empathetic to occasion.
-Older adults need a safe opportunity to hear themselves and then to ultimately use the raw material of these exchanges in the ultimate crafting of an “organic legacy.”
+But these “aha moments” only occur in the actual telling of the story to someone who is empathetic to occasion.
+Older adults need a safe forum to hear themselves and then to ultimately use the raw material of these exchanges for their “organic legacy.”

 For those of you who are not familiar with organic legacy, below is a summary of some the key points of the concept.